BEYOND LOGIC CONSULTING

 • System 1 v System 2 thinking

-• How to apply Behavioural Economics
+• How to apply Behavioural Science

 • Selection of Behavioural Effects